Should We Have More Sex or Better Sex?

 How often do you and your partner have sex?
 Before you answer, we've got something important to tell you: when it comes to sex, it's all about the quality, not the quantity.

 Many people brag about how much sex they have.
-However, when it comes to sex, it’s not about the quantity.
+However, when it comes to making love, it’s not about the quantity.
 Quality is what we should look for.

 In fact, when associate more with better, we’re wrong.
-Sometimes, those who have sex more often also have a higher level of dissatisfaction.
+Sometimes, those who have intercourse more often also have a higher level of dissatisfaction.

 Sex goes beyond the act itself.
 There are many who reduce it to the simple act of penetration.
-However, sex is based on so much more.
+However, intercourse is based on so much more.

 Just by having more sex, we aren’t necessarily satisfied.
 Sometimes, this means sporadic sex.
 It could even mean sex that has become a boring routine.
 After all, more doesn’t usually mean better.